Chief (DC Comics): Post-Crisis

-In keeping with the above retcon that he manipulated the original Doom Patrol's transformations, it has been revealed that Caulder had also experimented on other characters in the world who would both benefit and destroy humanity.
+In keeping with the above retcon that he manipulated the original Doom Patrol's transformations, it is revealed that Caulder had also experimented on other characters in the world who would both benefit and destroy humanity.
 The most noted are a bitter group called the Brotherhood of Evil, a group of people who also live like "freaks", led by the Brain.
-The Brotherhood exists as an elitist paramilitary organization involved in terrorist acts around the world such as the destruction of Blüdhaven, occasionally attempting global control of humanity, and the death and destruction of Niles Caulder for causing their tragic transformations.

 Towards the end of Grant Morrison's Doom Patrol run, Caulder is discovered working on a nanotechnology bomb that will destroy half the world and replace it with humans transformed into freaks of nature — his theory being that from the destruction would rise a better human race.
 He murders the original Tempest, Joshua Clay, to protect his secret but the Doom Patrol succeed in stopping his plans.

 Chief's head as seen on the cover to Doom Patrol #67.
 Art by Tom Taggart.

-During these events, he is killed by a creation of Dorothy Spinner's known as the Candlemaker.
+During these events, the Chief is killed by a creation of Dorothy Spinner's known as the Candlemaker.
 Will Magnus builds a new body for the Chief, telling him that he should try helping the Patrol to make up for what he did.
 Becoming suicidal with guilt, the Chief states that he can never do enough to make up for his actions and uses his new body to rip off his head.
 His head survives and is preserved in a cryogenic chamber.